 It’s time for Literary Wives, a blogging club that looks at the depiction of wives in fiction!

-As always, if you haven’t already please make sure to check out the posts by the other wives and join in the discussion if you’ve read The Amateur Marriage by Anne Tyler!
+As always, if you haven’t already please make sure to check out the posts by the other wives and join in the discussion if you’ve read The Summer Wives by Beatriz Williams!
 There are definitely spoilers ahead.

 What does the book say about being a wife?

-Be sure to visit the other blogs and get in on the discussion!
-And come back in September when we’ll discuss The Summer Wives by Beatriz Williams.
+So be sure to visit the other blogs and get in on the discussion!
+And come back in March when we’ll discuss I’m Fine and Neither Are You by Camille Pagan.
+Promise I will do a way better job that time.